andigu/andigu.github.io/src/notes/condensed.md

 # Crude Materials Models

 We begin by exploring some of the most rudimentary models for materials first developed in the early 1900s.
+These models do not account for any microscopic structure within the material -- they simply posit the elementary components are oscillators that are independent of other components (whether these components are individual atoms or phonon modes).

 ## Einstein's Model